-Cash and cash equivalents comprise cash on hand and current balances with banks and similar institutions, which are readily convertible to cash, are subject to insignificant risk of changes in value and have an original maturity of three months or less.
+Cash and cash equivalents comprise cash on hand and current balances with banks and similar institutions, which are readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.
 All are held at amortised cost on the balance sheet, equating to fair value.

 For the purpose of the cash flow statement, cash and cash equivalents are as defined above.

-31 December 2022 31 December 2021
+31 December 2023 31 December 2022

-Bank balances 26,271 85,841
+Bank balances 49,780 26,271

+Fixed-term deposits 380,000 -

-Cash deposits 654 889
+Cash deposits 571 654

-Total 26,925 86,730
+Total 430,351 26,925